TOAST-DOCS/ToastUI-Editor/ko/overview.md

-## Open Source > NHN CloudUI Editor > 개요
+## Open Source > NHN Cloud UI Editor > 개요

 ![NHN Cloud ui editor](https://cloud.githubusercontent.com/assets/7088720/21300635/f64a1bd0-c5e8-11e6-8583-fbb8e6899b2f.png)
 ===============
-The NHN CloudUI Editor is a two-way editor based on Markdown.
+The NHN Cloud UI Editor is a two-way editor based on Markdown.
 You can choose and use WYSIWYG and Markdown as needed.
 And if you are in need, you can switch the editing mode (WYSIWYG ↔ Markdown) while you are writing it fluidly.